 Oh Susanna – Your Questions Answered! is a weekly feature posted on Mondays.
-(It is on hiatus as of January 2016 but will be reinstated at any time new questions come in!)

 A list of all previous Oh Susanna posts with links is provided at the bottom of this page for your convenience.

 Oh Susanna is fun and educational for writers, parents, and teachers!
 It is the children’s literature world’s version of Dear Abby, except not about relationships (well, not yours – character relationships would be OK :)) An advice column/question forum for those of us in the children’s book world, as it were 🙂

 Oh Susanna! (which you have to say like you’re calling me across a wide field, not like you utterly disapprove of me :)) is a chance for you to ask me any question you want about writing, reading, teaching writing, being an author etc. (Primarily focusing on the picture book and early reader age group.)